 The analogy I use is that haters can see you walk on water, and say it’s because you can’t swim.
-No matter what you do, and no matter how well you treat others, you’re attacked, criticised and ostracised.
+No matter what you do, and no matter how well you treat others, you’re attacked, criticized and ostracized.
 Some people just want to bring you down and will do whatever it takes.

 For a significant part of my adult life, there have people who have tried to stop me in my tracks.
 As a young “woman” (but more accurately, girl) in my early 20s, when I first experienced the haters, it was a complete shock for me to realise that there are so many people out there who want to cause you harm.
 And even more shocking, was that in most cases, it came from people I never expected; people who I rightly assumed would be supporters and allies throughout my life.

 Quickly I learned that the happier you are and the more you enjoy life, the more others hate and envy you.
 Beware that there can be people around you, whose feelings of hate and jealousy remain in submission until they see an opportunity to strike and seek their much desired 'revenge'.